Km-Warda/Course-Documentations/Documentations/JAVA/Readme.md

 - Methods in an interface are **public and abstract** by default (no need for specifying).
 - Fields in an interface are **public**, **static**, and **final** by default.
 - A **class implements an interface** using the **`implements`** keyword, and **it must override all interface class methods**.
+- When a class overrides an interface method, it has to be declared `public`
 - A class can **implement multiple interfaces**.
 ```java
 interface Printable {